eulogiodelima-spec/My-Project-Portfolio/README.md

 - structuring schedule and cost indicators,
 - preparing calculated fields for SPI, CPI, SV, and CV.

-I created a folder entitled “Russia Mega Oil & Gas Projects_Brave Analytics B3” in Google Drive to make it accessible online and become part of the mega-data world-wide.
+I created a folder entitled “Russia Mega Oil and Gas Projects_B.A.
+Analytics_Bootcamp_B3” in Google Drive to make it accessible online and become part of the mega-data world-wide.
 They are raw data with different formats: Primavera P6.xer, Excel.xlsx, Word.docx, and PowerPoint.pptx, Power BI.pbix, and photos.
 They are accessible through the link below:

 https://drive.google.com/drive/folders/120yvHq6z9_2wm0oV8Wq1fxUz49uo8J53?usp=drive_link